 We review property and equipment for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of the long-lived asset is measured by a comparison of the carrying amount of the asset to future undiscounted net cash flows expected to be generated by the asset.
 If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds the estimated fair value of the assets.
+No impairment loss related to property and equipment was recognized during the years ended December 31, 2015, 2014, and 2013.
 Assets held for disposal are reportable at the lower of the carrying amount or fair value, less costs to sell.
-We determined that no assets were impaired and no assets were held for disposal as of December 31, 2014 and 2013.
+No assets were held for disposal as of December 31, 2015 and 2014.